 Let us take you to the back end of how recruiters or employers post the job on LinkedIn, and filter you out.

 LinkedIn has a range of 7 levels under the seniority level dropdown menu.
 It is important to search for the right level as a job seeker.
 Examples- Internship, Entry Level, Associate, Mid-Senior Level, Director, Executive, Not applicable.

-Job function and Company Industry are crucial factors.
-Job poster could only use up to 3 job functions/Industries based on the role requirement.
+Job function and the Company Industry are crucial factors.
+Job posters could only use up to 3 job functions/Industries based on the role requirement.
 Examples of job functions: Administrative, Sales, IT, Analyst, Business Development, Accounting, Auditing, Management, etc. There are 33 options on the drop-down list.
-Example of Industry-Consumer services, Banking, retail, etc
+Examples of Industry: Consumer Services, Banking, retail, etc.

 Update the current title under the experience section, otherwise, you won’t show up in search or lose an all-star profile.
 Avoid actively seeking headlines.
 Check this blog LinkedIn Tips and the video for how to update unemployment.

 Learn how to update your career break on LinkedIn, click here.

 Job description: If you want to get that interview, optimize your LinkedIn with keywords by placing them strategically.
 Please the applicant tracking system(ATS) and the human eyes, take a look at the job description closely.
 There is your answer.
 Check the video: ATS Checklist for Resume

 The most important section of the job application is “skill Keywords” this is where employers could potentially filter job seekers out of the system.
 There are hard skills and soft skills.